energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Getting started.rst

 c) on Windows:

   - Download the source files from: https://sourceforge.net/projects/winglpk/files/latest/download
   - Extract the files in a folder.
 Depending on your operating system use glpsol.exe from:
       * ./w64 if running on a 64 bit version
       * ./w32 if running on a 32 bit version
   - For facilitating the access to glpsol.exe you can add the full path (depending on your operating system, see below) from the previous point to the system variables PATH

 2. Clone/download the content of this folder

 3. Navigate to the folder 'STEP_2_Energy_Model' folder via terminal/cmd prompt and execute (check glpsol documentation for more options):

 $ glpsol -m ESTD_model.mod -d ESTD_data.dat -d ESTD_12TD.dat -o ESTD_output.out
 (You might need to use 'glspol.exe' instead of 'glpsol' on Windows)

-4. Check the output files:
+4. Check the output files.

-if the ESTD_main.out file is correctly generated.
+- Check if the ESTD_main.out file is correctly generated.
-If the command at point (3) did not run, it might be that glpsol is not on your PATH.
+- If the command at point 3. did not run, it might be that glpsol is not on your PATH.
 Two solutions for that:
-- (not best) instead of "glpsol" use the full path, e.g. on Mac '/usr/local/bin/glpsol  -m ESTD_model.mod -d ESTD_data.dat -d ESTD_12TD.dat -o ESTD_output.out'
+    * (not best) instead of "glpsol" use the full path, e.g. on Mac '/usr/local/bin/glpsol  -m ESTD_model.mod -d ESTD_data.dat -d ESTD_12TD.dat -o ESTD_output.out'
-- (best) add the folder in which glpsol is installed to the PATH. e.g. on Windows 7 (http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx). on mac (from terminal) 'export PATH=/usr/local/bin:$PATH' (if glpsol is installed in /usr/local/bin)
+    * (best) add the folder in which glpsol is installed to the PATH. e.g. on Windows 7 (http://geekswithblogs.net/renso/archive/2009/10/21/how-to-set-the-windows-path-in-windows-7.aspx). on mac (from terminal) 'export PATH=/usr/local/bin:$PATH' (if glpsol is installed in /usr/local/bin)

-Descriptions of outputs files and folders:
+Descriptions of output files and folders:

-- ./assets.txt : Installed capacity of each technology and its specific cost, gwp...
+- ./assets.txt : Installed capacity of each technology and its specific cost, gwp, etc.
 - ./cost_breakdown.txt : Cost of resources and technologies.
 - ./gwp_breakdown.txt : GWP of resources and technologies.
-- ./losses.txt : Losses in the networks.
+- ./losses.txt : Energy losses in the electrical and heating networks.
 - ./hourly_data/ : Folder containing the hourly data for each layer and for each storage technology.
 - ./sankey/ : Folder containing the SANKEY diagram.